Relintai/pandemonium_engine_docs/usage/scripting/gdscript/static_typing.md

 ```

 Another significant advantage of typed GDScript is the new **warning
 system**.
-From version 3.1, Godot gives you warnings about your code as
+From version 3.1, Pandemonium gives you warnings about your code as
 you write it: the engine identifies sections of your code that may lead
 to issues at runtime, but lets you decide whether or not you want to
 leave the code as it is.
 More on that in a moment.